anandmahajan267/digital_agriculture/README.md

 npm run prestart
 ```

-5. to updated the database with the sample data
+5. To populate a database with an initial set of data

 ```
 npm run seed